TimAnthonyAlexander/north/README.md

 ### Two Modes, Zero Friction

 - **Ask Mode** (`Tab` to toggle): Read-only exploration.
-Claude can search, read files, and analyze—but can't modify anything.
+The model can search, read files, and analyze—but can't modify anything.
 Perfect for understanding unfamiliar codebases.
 - **Agent Mode**: Full access to edit and shell tools.
-Claude proposes, you approve.
+The model proposes, you approve.

 ### File Mentions